PrestaShop/docs/modules/concepts/hooks/list-of-hooks/actionListModules.md

 ## Example implementation

-This hook has been implemented in our module [ps_distributionapiclient](https://github.com/PrestaShop/ps_distributionapiclient/tree/master)
+This hook has been implemented in the native [ps_distributionapiclient](https://github.com/PrestaShop/ps_distributionapiclient/tree/master) module